 Hi my name is Angela, my husband, Nick, and I bought some land twelve years ago when it was just a paddock with a single tree.
-Since then we’ve turned it into a piece of earth that feeds and sustains us, our three children, a constant supply of Wwoofers, a menagerie of animals, and a small community of CSA members.
+Since then we’ve turned it into a piece of earth that feeds and sustains us, our three children, a constant supply of Wwoofers, a menagerie of animals, and our community when we have excess.

 While we’ve always grown food, Nick and I have been in the wine business for most of our lives.
 Nick is the General Manager for the Greystone and Muddy Water vineyards and we have our own label Tongue in Groove Wines.

-I’m also the co-ordinator for New Zealand’s fledgling food movement ConversatioNZ.
+I’m also the CEO for New Zealand’s food movement, Eat New Zealand.

 We also have a significant interest in the wild food of our region.
 We hunt the hills, fish the oceans and rivers, and collect wild fruit, mushrooms and greens from the bits in-between.